xhcarina/HackPrinceton25-Spring-Bundle/README.md

-# Everything is on the backup branch check: https://github.com/EricChang9/HP25-Bundle/tree/backup
+# Everything is on the backup branch: https://github.com/EricChang9/HP25-Bundle/tree/backup

 # HP25-Bundle: Decentralized Microlending Platform

 A revolutionary microlending platform that combines intelligent loan bundling, advanced risk assessment, and a modern mobile interface for efficient microloan management.